-(III) Disclosure of GIS data.

-- (A) The PSP Chief will make GIS data for transmission and distribution pipeline systems available through a publicly accessible online map viewer.
-Line attributes available to the public through the online map viewer will include the spatial location, operator, fluid type, pipe material type, and pipe size.
+- (III) Disclosure of GIS data. - (A) The PSP Chief will make the GIS data in subparagraphs (II)(A)-(F) above available through a publicly accessible online map viewer.
 Online map viewer data only will be available at scales greater than or equal to 1:6,000.
-Any person may view spatial data at scales less than 1:6,000 for an individual parcel at the Commission's office. - (B) Upon request from a local governmental designee(s), and subject to executing a confidentiality agreement and the provisions of the Colorado Open Records Act, the Commission will provide to the local government all GIS data for all transmission, distribution or gathering systems.
-The local government may only reproduce or public data that the Commission makes publicly available through its website.
-A local government may share more specific data in person than that which the Commission makes publicly available, but the information must be treated as confidential and may not be reproduced or published. - (C) Except as provided in subparagraphs (III)(A) and (B) above, the Commission will keep all such GIS data confidential to the extent allowed by the Colorado Open Records Act. - (D) This data will not be used in lieu of Colorado 811 locates and is subject to civil penalties set forth in and fines assessed pursuant to §§ 9-1.5-104.4 or 9-1.5-104.5, C.R.S. - (d) All advanced leak detection technologies being used and their descriptions.
-If advanced leak detection technology is not being used, an explanation describing why should be provided. - For all electronic reporting to PHMSA, if this reporting method imposes an undue burden and hardship, an operator may submit a written request for an alternative reporting method to: Information Resources Manager, Office of Pipeline Safety, Pipeline and Hazardous Materials Safety Administration, PHP-20, 1200 New Jersey Avenue, SE, Washington, DC 20590.
+Any person may view spatial data at scales less than 1:6,000 for an individual parcel at the Commission's office. - (B) Upon request from a local governmental designee(s), and subject to executing a confidentiality agreement and the provisions of the Colorado Open Records Act and applicable federal law, the Commission will allow the local government to view in the Commission's offices the GIS data (including the data described in subparagraphs (II)(G)-(J) above) for transmission, distribution or gathering pipeline systems within the Commission's jurisdiction.
+The local government may only reproduce or publish data that the Commission makes publicly available through its website.
+A local government may share more specific data in-person than that which the Commission makes publicly-available, but the information must be treated as confidential and may not be reproduced or published. - (C) Except as provided in subparagraphs (III)(A) and (B) above, the Commission will keep all such GIS data confidential to the extent allowed by the Colorado Open Records Act. - (D) This data will not be used in lieu of Colorado 811 locates and is subject to civil penalties set forth in and fines assessed pursuant to §§ 9-1.5-104.4 or 9-1.5-104.5, C.R.S. - (de) For all electronic reporting to PHMSA, if this reporting method imposes an undue burden and hardship, an operator may submit a written request for an alternative reporting method to: Information Resources Manager, Office of Pipeline Safety, Pipeline and Hazardous Materials Safety Administration, PHP-20, 1200 New Jersey Avenue, SE, Washington, DC 20590.
 The request must describe the undue burden and hardship.
 PHMSA will review the request and may authorize, in writing, an alternative reporting method.
 An authorization will state the period for which it is valid, which may be indefinite.
-An operator must contact PHMSA at 202-366-8075; electronically to informationresourcesmanager@dot.gov; or make arrangements for submitting a report that is due after a request for alternative reporting is submitted but before an authorization or denial is received.
+An operator must contact PHMSA at 202-366-8075; electronically to informationresourcesmanager@dot.gov; or make arrangements for submitting a report that is due after a request for alternative reporting is submitted but before an authorization or denial is received. - (e) Annual leak report. - (I) Beginning June 15, 2024 and annually on March 15 of each year thereafter, each operator must submit a report to the Commission that includes: - (A) the total number of known leaks in pipelines owned by the operator as of January 1st of the year the report is submitted; - (B) the total number of hazardous leaks eliminated or repaired during the previous one-year period ending December 31st; - (C) the total number of nonhazardous leaks eliminated or repaired during the previous one-year period ending December 31st;